-The Village has a large inventory of trees scattered throughout the community.
-This inventory is managed by the Village Forester on staff to maintain and care for the more than 9,000 trees that currently exist.
-The Village has been designated as a Tree City USA for 15 consecutive years.
-The Tree City USA program, sponsored by the Arbor Day Foundation in cooperation with the USDA Forest Service and National Association of State Foresters, provides direction, technical assistance, public attention, and national recognition for urban and community forestry programs in thousands of cities that more than 120 million Americans call home (Arbor Day Foundation).
+The Village has an inventory of over 9000 trees scattered throughout the community.
+This inventory is managed and maintained by the Village Forester.
+The Village has been designated as a Tree City USA for 24 consecutive years.
+The Tree City USA program, sponsored by the Arbor Day Foundation in cooperation with the USDA Forest Service and National Association of State Foresters, provides direction, technical assistance, public attention, and national recognition for urban and community forestry programs in thousands of cities.

 There are 2 ordinances that deal with trees on public and private property that pose a risk to the health and safety of people and property:

 - Hazardous Trees - Any tree or part thereof, whether alive or dead, which the Village Forester shall find to be hazardous so as to endanger the public shall be removed.
 The Village will issue a notice allowing the owner 30 days to trim, maintain, or remove the tree depending on the situation.

 - Dangerous Trees - No tree which in the opinion of the Village Forester is likely to fall upon any sidewalk or street, or is likely to cause damage to any person or property, shall be permitted to remain standing in the Village.
 Typically these are situations that are more severe in nature, and are required to remove within 10 days from the date of notice.

 If a property owner fails to comply with the notice in either case, the Village Forester can arrange to have the tree removed at the property owners expense.
 Please contact the Village Hall for more information or with questions 414-962-6690.